Kristina Gligorić

-I’m a Postdoctoral Scholar in the Computer Science Department at Stanford University, advised by Dan Jurafsky at the Stanford NLP group.
-Previously, I got my Ph.D. in Computer Science at EPFL, where I was advised by Robert West at the Data Science Lab.
-In my research, I develop and apply large language models, data science, and causal inference methods to address societal issues.
+Before JHU, I was a Postdoctoral Scholar in the Computer Science Department at Stanford University, advised by Dan Jurafsky at the Stanford NLP group, and I got my PhD at EFPL, advised by Robert West.

 Rising Star in EECS (MIT), 2024